determines which forms ld evaluates

 compute the effect of successfully executed events.
 To explain the

-distinction, let us consider one particular event, say a defun
+distinction, let us consider one particular event, say a defun.

-event normally involves a check of
+Very roughly speaking, a defun event normally involves a check of

 the syntactic well-formedness of the submitted definition, the